jaythad13/Mathematikezettelkasten/Superdiscrete --- math-55a/notes/Pascal's triangle.md

 - comb
 ---

-We can use the [[Superdiscrete --- math-55A/notes/Basic combinatorics#_definition _ $ binom{n}{k}$|binomial coefficients]] in interesting ways.
+We can use the [[Superdiscrete --- math-55a/notes/Sum and product rules#_definition _ binomial coefficients|binomial coefficients]] in interesting ways.
 Specifically, arranging the binomial coefficients in a triangle shows us some interesting properties.

 ##### _definition:_ Pascal's triangle